Sex abuse allegations pile up against Israeli rescue chief

 Statistics on sexual abuse in the ultra-Orthodox world are difficult to come by.

-Waks, who leads the advocacy group Kol V’Oz, said the general estimate in Israeli society is that one in six boys and one in four girls has experienced sexual abuse.
+Waks, who leads the advocacy group VoiCSA, said the general estimate in Israeli society is that one in six boys and one in four girls has experienced sexual abuse.
 He said there is nothing to suggest the numbers are different in the ultra-Orthodox world.

 “Many of us would argue that there are increased vulnerabilities which would translate to increased numbers of abuse,” he said.
 These include the lack of sex education, the inability to keep close tabs on children because of large families and the general level of trust among adults in the tight-knit communities.